 To avoid any interruption to your employment and to prevent a lapse in your legal status, it is crucial to apply for an extension before your current work permit expires.

-Submitting your application on time provides you with "implied status", allowing you to continue working under the same conditions until a decision is made on your renewal.
+Submitting your application on time places you in "maintained status", allowing you to continue working under the same conditions until a decision is made on your application.

 A Canadian work permit is an official authorization that allows foreign nationals to work legally in Canada.
 It's an essential document for those who wish to gain Canadian work experience, advance their careers, or even use it as a stepping stone towards permanent residency.

 You will need a new or extended job offer from your current employer.
-This may require a new or renewed Labour Market Impact Assessment (LMIA) or an LMIA-exempt offer.
+This may require a new Labour Market Impact Assessment (LMIA) or an LMIA-exempt offer.

 To extend an open work permit, you must still meet the eligibility requirements (e.g., your spouse's status in Canada remains valid for a Spousal Open Work Permit).

-This status is only granted if you submit a complete application before your permit expires.
+This status is only valid if you submit a complete and eligible application before your permit expires.
 A late application may result in loss of your legal status.

 30 minutes with an expert